 Lemanic Panel

-The panel was set up for a period of five years.
+The panel has been established for a five-year period.
 It comprises a representative sample of the population of the Lake Geneva region (10,000 people).
-Its aim is to measure changes in mobility behaviour, consumption patterns and, more broadly, lifestyles, acting as a kind of observatory of transitions.
+Its aim is to monitor changes in mobility behaviour, consumption patterns, and, more broadly, lifestyles, thereby serving as an observatory of societal transitions.

 Context

-Like other European countries, Switzerland is facing the climate emergency.
-Several local authorities, including the cantons of Geneva and Vaud, have even declared a ‘state of climate emergency’ for their territory, which implies a major reorientation of public policy.
+Switzerland, like many European countries, is facing a climate emergency.
+In response, several local authorities, including the cantons of Geneva and Vaud, have declared a state of climate emergency, leading to a major reorientation of public policies.

-Part of the way forward will be based on clean technologies and optimisation linked to digitalisation.
-Nevertheless, in order to achieve the objectives set by COP21 under the Paris Agreement, a significant transformation in lifestyles will also be necessary.
+Part of the transition will rely on clean technologies and optimisation associated with digitalisation.
+However, achieving the objectives set by COP21 under the Paris Agreement will also require significant transformations in lifestyles.

 This transformation of lifestyles affects all areas of activity: